 Livelihood Empowerment against Poverty

-The Livelihood Empowerment against Poverty (LEAP) programme is a Government social protection flagship programme that provides cash grants to 344,421 beneficiary households in all districts of the country (SDG1).
+The Livelihood Empowerment against Poverty (LEAP) programme is a Government social protection flagship programme that provides cash grants to 344421 beneficiary households in all districts of the country (SDG1).
 78% of LEAP beneficiaries are also registered onto the National Health Insurance Scheme (NHIS) (SDG3) to ensure access to health.

 National Entrepreneurship and Innovation Programme